Skip to Content

 When you identify the point where the stem is still firm, use a sharp knife and cut through it at that point.

-You need to take a look at the cross section and see if the center is still soft.
-If it is, you need to make another cut and find the point where the center is firm and there’s no discoloration that you can see.
+Take a look at the cross-section and see if the center is still soft.
+If it is, you need to make another cut and find the point where the center is firm and there’s no visible discoloration.

 Now that we know how to treat yellowing bamboo stems, it’s time to focus on the yellow leaves.
 Before we do so, let’s talk about the ideal growing conditions for the lucky bamboo plant.

-If the plant doesn’t get enough sunlight with the passage of time, the leaves will start turning yellow.
+If the plant doesn’t get enough sunlight over time, the leaves will start turning yellow.
 Eventually, this will move toward the stem, and that could indicate a big problem as mentioned above.

-Yellow leaves are probably going to drop off, but as long as you provide the right amount of sunlight again, new ones will take its place.
+Yellow leaves are probably going to drop off, but as long as you provide the right amount of sunlight again, new ones will take their place.

 Water

-Apart from that, the lucky bamboo plant also needs water.
-The plant is actually quite particular about the conditions of water that it is kept in.
+The lucky bamboo plant is quite particular about the conditions of the water it’s kept in.

 In most cases, the tap water that you use might contain an excessive amount of chemicals that are used to treat the water, to the point where they could damage the plant.

-To prevent such problems, it’s best if you avoid letting the plant be in stagnant water over long periods of time.
-This can also interfere with the nutrients or absorption of water that the plant needs.
+To prevent such problems, don’t leave the plant in stagnant water over long periods.
+Apart from root issues, stagnant water can also interfere with the nutrients or absorption of water that the plant needs.

 Fertilizer

-As a rule of thumb, it is highly recommended that you only fertilize the plant just once or twice in a year, and only make use of a liquid houseplant fertilizer.
-Also, you need to dilute the fertilizer to around one-tenth of its actual strength before application.
+As a rule of thumb, only fertilize the plant just once or twice a year, and only make use of a liquid houseplant fertilizer.
+Also, make sure that you dilute the fertilizer to around one-tenth of its actual strength before application.

 Lucky bamboos are sensitive plants, so you need to be very particular about how to approach the fertilization process.

-There are many gardeners who are able to grow the lucky bamboo for years without ever needing to fertilizer it at all.
+Many gardeners can grow the lucky bamboo for years without ever needing to fertilize it at all.

 Growing the lucky bamboo is pretty easy, and it doesn’t require a lot of effort on your part.